Claude Parent

 Claude Parent (26 February 1923 – 27 February 2016), born in Neuilly-sur-Seine, France, was a French architect.

 Architect, polemicist and theoretician, Claude Parent was the first person in France to make a sharp epistemological break with modernism, beginning in the mid 1950s.
 Through articles, books, magnificent manifesto-drawings and built projects, his work has enabled us to rethink our understanding and evolve our grasp of space.
-From the Maison Drusch (1963) all the way to his project for the Musée du Prado (1995), he has sought to create discontinuity by shifting and tipping volumes and by fracturing of the plan.
+Frém the Maison Drusch (1963) all the way to the "Workshop" with Loris Gréaud (2015), he has sought to create discontinuity by shifting and tipping volumes and by fracturing of the plan.
 Essentially self-taught, he began his career with Ionel Schein, with whom he worked until 1955.
 He also participated in the Espace group, founded in 1951 by the artists André Bloc and Félix del Marle.
 The Architecture Principe group (1963–68) was born out of his encounter with Paul Virilio.
 As was the adventure of the oblique function, their innovation through the continuity of the inclined plane, which led to the construction of the l’Eglise Sainte-Bernadette-du-Banlay in Nevers (1966).

 After the 1968 split with Virilio, Claude Parent continued to experiment, develop and build the oblique function into his projects (Claude Parent's own house in Neuilly, painter Andrée Bellaguet's apartment) as well as in temporary installations in several Maisons de la Culture (Culture centers in France in the late 60s).
 In 1970, he curates and designs the French Pavilion at the 35th Venice Art Biennale, Italy, inviting artists such as Gérard Mannoni, Gilles Ehrmann, Samuel Buri; François Morellet, Andrée Bellaguet, Jean-Pierre Cousin and Charles Maussion.
 Claude Parent's space design (called "The Line of the Greatest Slope") is the first successful attempt to construct an oblique space.
 Imagined alone, but elaborated collectively, the French pavilion is considered by Parent as "a collective act [...] a creative action."
 With this event, Claude Parent transforms the viewer into works of art.
 This experiment becomes his working material and the reactions, positive as well as negative, will form the basis of the architect's study.